AnthonyKendall/Security-Onion/README.md

 ![image](https://github.com/user-attachments/assets/a166df45-cced-43d9-8675-3bb56d4e6e42)

-After a few secounds you will see the rule has been applied
+After a few seconds you will see the rule has been applied

 ![image](https://github.com/user-attachments/assets/b51a5228-c721-467f-bf96-7fb70eaa535e)

-To get the alerts out of your dashboard, first we need to acknowledge the alert and esculate it to a case.
+To get the alerts out of your dashboard, first we need to acknowledge the alert and escalate it to a case.

 Click on the Bell icon to acknowledge the case.
 That way it goes to you and saves your team from having to look at it and waste time.

 ![image](https://github.com/user-attachments/assets/d719adaf-352b-4b65-9c76-88ee2a7277cb)

-After you click on the bell icon, navigate to the top of the page and click the drop down arrow
+After you click on the bell icon, navigate to the top of the page and click the drop-down arrow

 ![image](https://github.com/user-attachments/assets/64fd3a33-275e-4b25-a6f3-87d386cc5f0f)